SystemSculpt/obsidian_llm_testing/README.md

 ## Repository Contents

-- [[./LLM Test Answer Sheet]] is the answer sheet, providing GPT-4 level quality answers (since it's... well, the best).
+- `LLM Test Answer Sheet` is the answer sheet, providing GPT-4 level quality answers (since it's... well, the best).
-- [[./LLM Test]] is the blank testing sheet with questions only and blank A: spots where you should put the specific LLM's answers into.
+- `LLM Test` is the blank testing sheet with questions only and blank A: spots where you should put the specific LLM's answers into.

 ## How to Use